selmimohab12/GUC_BI/README.md

-# [CSEN911] Data Mining - Winter 2025 Repository
+# [INSY713] Business Intelligence - Winter 2025 Repository
-GUC Data Mining W2025.
-The official course repository for all the [CSEN911] Data Mining labs at the German University in Cairo.
+GUC Business Intelligence W2025.
+This repository is powered by the official course repository [CSEN911] Data Mining labs at the German University in Cairo.

 Click on the hyperlinks below to access a static version of the notebook (for quick reference), or click on the![Colab](https://colab.research.google.com/assets/colab-badge.svg) button to open an interactive version of the notebook on Google Colab.